-Beginning in 2019, the National Foreign Language Resource Center (NFLRC) at the University of Hawaii is organizing a TED Talk-style event at the annual American Council on the Teaching of Foreign Languages (ACTFL) convention.
+Beginning in 2019, the National Foreign Language Resource Center (NFLRC) at the University of Hawaii has been organizing a TED Talk-style event at the annual American Council on the Teaching of Foreign Languages (ACTFL) convention.
 The purpose of ConnecTalks is to give language professionals who will be attending the ACTFL Convention an opportunity to learn about and explore intersections between world language education and various fields.
 The presentations are recorded, and accompanying materials are posted on the NFLRC website after the events.
 These talks are cosponsored by different organizations each year (CERCLL is cosponsoring the ConnecTalks in San Diego in 2021).

 ConnecTalks 2019 featured three energizing speakers: